apache/hawq-docs/install/install-cli.md

     You will use the hostfile and seg\_hosts files in subsequent steps to perform common configuration tasks on multiple nodes of the cluster.

-7.   requires passwordless ssh access to all cluster nodes.
+7. HAWQ requires passwordless ssh access to all cluster nodes.
 Execute the following `hawq` command to set up passwordless ssh on the nodes defined in your hostfile:

     ```
     $ hawq ssh-exkeys -f hostfile